UMAprotocol/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 It is expected these prices become less volatile as the cutoff/expiration date nears.

-Security considerations, like the ones above, have been contemplated and addressed, but there is potential for security holes to emerge due to the novelty of this price identifier.
+Security considerations, like the ones above, have been contemplated and addressed, but there is potential for security holes to emerge.

 Additionally, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
 Contract deployers should also ensure that there is a network of